LucaWeissbeck/SurveyWzrd-Backend/README.md

-# Survey Wzrds Repo for Frontend and Backend
+# Survey Wzrds Repo for the Backend

 ## Backend